PatrickTrentin88/gltl2ba/README.md

 # Motivation

 The website of [**ltl2ba**](http://www.lsv.fr/~gastin/ltl2ba/index.php) already provides several options for generating and displaying Buchi Automatons starting from an ltl formula.
-However, this functionality is not available when offline.
+However, this functionality is not included in **ltl2ba** and it is not available when offline.

-This tool was motivated by the need of providing an alternative to **ltl2ba**'s website when an internet connection is not available.
+The motivation of **gltl2ba** is to provide an alternative mean to generate Buchi Automaton figures when an internet connection is not available.

 # Installation